utkuozdemir/pv-migrate/README.md

 and you need to move the data from one Kubernetes cluster to the other.
 Just use `pv-migrate` to copy the data **securely over the internet**.

+:arrow_right: You need to change the `StorageClass` of a volume, for instance, from a `ReadWriteOnce` one like `local-path`) to a `ReadWriteMany` like NFS.
+As the `storageClass` is not editable, you can use `pv-migrate` to transfer the data from the old PVC to the new one with the desired StorageClass.

 ## Highlights

 - Supports in-namespace, in-cluster as well as cross-cluster migrations